Base Realignment and Closure: 2005

-26 bases were re-aligned into 12 joint bases, with each joint base's installation support being led by the Army, the Air Force, or the Navy.
+Twenty-six bases were realigned into 12 joint bases, with each joint base's installation support being led by the Army, the Air Force, or the Navy.
 An example is Joint Base Lewis–McChord, Washington, combining Fort Lewis and McChord Air Force Base.

 2015

-The 2005 Commission recommended that Congress authorize another BRAC round in 2015, and then every eight years thereafter.
-On May 10, 2012, the House Armed Services Committee rejected Pentagon calls for base closures outside of a 2015 round by a 44 to 18 vote.
-Defense Secretary Leon Panetta had called for two rounds of base closures, while at the same time arguing that the alternative of the sequester would be a "meat-ax" approach to cuts which would "hollow out" military forces.
+The 2005 Commission recommended that Congress authorize another BRAC round in 2015 and every eight years thereafter.
+On May 10, 2012, the House Armed Services Committee rejected calls by the Pentagon for base closures outside of a 2015 round by a 44 to 18 vote.
+Defense Secretary Leon Panetta had called for two rounds of base closures while at the same time arguing that the alternative of the sequester would be a "meat-ax" approach to cuts which would "hollow out" military forces.

 The National Defense Authorization Act for Fiscal Year 2014 specifically prohibits authorization of future BRAC rounds.

 In May 2014, it was attempted to fund another round of BRAC, although funding was not approved in a vote in May of that year.

-In March 2015, the Acting Assistant Secretary of Defense for Energy, Installations and Environment addressed the possibility of a future BRAC, indicating that the DOD, Defense Secretary Ash Carter was requesting authority to conduct another BRAC.
+In March 2015, the Acting Assistant Secretary of Defense for Energy, Installations, and Environment addressed the possibility of a future BRAC, indicating that the DOD, Defense Secretary Ash Carter was requesting authority to conduct another BRAC.

-In September 2015, at the tenth anniversary of the end of the most recent BRAC commission report, its former chairman Anthony J. Principi wrote "now is the time to do what’s right for our men and women in uniform.
+In September 2015, at the tenth anniversary of the end of the most recent BRAC commission report, its former chairman Anthony Principi wrote, "Now is the time to do what's right for our men and women in uniform.
 Spending dollars on infrastructure that does not serve their needs is inexcusable."

 Appropriations

-The following is a chronological timeline of authorizations for U.S. Congressional legislation related to US defense installation realignments and military base closures.
+The following is a chronological timeline of authorizations for U.S. Congressional legislation related to U.S. defense installation realignments and military base closures.